Some Properties of Distal Actions on Locally Compact Groups

 \bt Let $G$ be a locally compact group and let $\Gamma$ be a generalized $\ol{FC}$-group acting on $G$ by automorphisms.
 Then the $\Gamma$-action on $G$ is distal if and only if the $\Gamma$-action on $G$ is pointwise distal. \et

 \bo One way implication ``only if'' is obvious.
 Now suppose the $\Gamma$-action on $G$ is pointwise distal.
 Let $G^0$ be the connected component of the identity in $G$.
 Then there is a maximal compact normal subgroup $K$ of $G^0$ such that $G^0/K$ is a Lie group.
 Since $K$ is maximal, $K$ is characteristic in $G$ and hence $\Ga$-invariant.
 Since the $\Ga$-action on $K$ is pointwise distal.
-By Lemma \ref{pd-FC}, $K$ has compact normal $\Ga$-invariant subgroups $K_d$ such that $\cap K_d=\{e\}$ and $K/K_d$ is a Lie group.
+By Proposition \ref{pd-FC}, $K$ has compact normal $\Ga$-invariant subgroups $K_d$ such that $\cap K_d=\{e\}$ and $K/K_d$ is a Lie group.
 Since the $G^0$-action on $K$ is by inner automorphisms of $K$, each $K_d$ is normal in $G^0$ and hence $G^0/K_d$ is a Lie group.
-By Theorem 3.1 of \cite{RS}, the $\Ga$-action on each $G^0/K_d$ is pointwise distal and hence, it is distal by Theorem 1.1 of \cite{Ab2}.
+By Theorem 3.1 of \cite{RS}, the $\Ga$-action on each $G^0/K_d$ is pointwise distal and hence, it is distal by Theorem 1 of \cite{Ab1} and Theorem 1.1 of \cite{Ab2}.
 Since this is true for each $d$ and $\cap_d K_d=\{e\}$, we get that the $\Ga$-action on $G^0$ is distal.

 Now it is enough to prove that the $\Ga$-action on $G/G^0$ is distal.
 We know that the $\Gamma$-action on $G/G^0$ is pointwise distal by Theorem 3.3 of \cite{RS}.
 Hence we may assume that $G$ is a totally disconnected group.
-Since the connected component $\Ga^0$ of $\Ga$ acts trivially on $G$ and $\Ga/\Ga^0$ is also a generalised $\ol{FC}$-group and its action on $G$ is pointwise distal, we may assume that $\Ga$ is totally disconnected.
+Since the connected component $\Ga^0$ of $\Ga$ acts trivially on $G$ and $\Ga/\Ga^0$ is also a generalized $\ol{FC}$-group and its action on $G$ is pointwise distal, we may assume that $\Ga$ is totally disconnected.
 By \cite{L2}, $\Ga$ contains a compact normal subgroup $L$ such that $\Ga /L$ is a Lie group.
 Since $\Ga$, and hence, $\Ga/L$ is also totally disconnected, $\Ga /L$ is discrete.
-As $\Ga/L$ is a discrete generalized $\ol{FC}$-group, $\Ga /L$ has a polycyclic subgroup of finite index (cf.\ \cite{L2}), Hence by Lemma 2.3 of \cite{JR} (which is also valid for any non-metric group by \cite{J}, see also \cite{JR}), we get that the $\Ga$-action of $G$ is distal.
-This completes the proof. {$\Box$}\eo
+As $\Ga/L$ is a discrete generalized $\ol{FC}$-group, $\Ga /L$ has a polycyclic subgroup of finite index (cf.\ \cite{L2}), Hence by Lemma 2.3 of \cite{JR} (which is also valid for any non-metric group by \cite{J}, see also \cite{JR}), we get that the $\Ga$-action of $G$ is distal. {$\Box$}\eo